angular/angular/aio/content/guide/router.md

 ### Setting the route parameters in the list view

 After navigating to the `HeroDetailComponent`, you expect to see the details of the selected hero.
-You'll need *two* pieces of information: the routing path to the component and the hero's `id`.
+You need *two* pieces of information: the routing path to the component and the hero's `id`.

 Accordingly, the _link parameters array_ has *two* items:  the routing _path_ and a _route parameter_ that specifies the `id` of the selected hero.
-The router composes the destination URL from this array:
+The router composes the destination URL from the array like this:
 `localhost:3000/hero/15`.

-{@a get-route-parameter}
-### Getting the route parameter in the details view

 How does the target `HeroDetailComponent` learn about that `id`?
 Don't analyze the URL.
 Let the router do it.